 Survey: Toward the completion of the course a survey will be provided to students in which the active learning activities will be evaluated.
-The survey will then be shared with the students and later used to provide a report or presentation to ITE regrading challenges or accomplishments

 Exams: There will be one midterm exam held in class during the semester and one comprehensive final exam.
 The following exam periods are tentative and therefore possibly subject to change: